 - Four or more unsuccessful attempts to repair the same defect; or,

-- One unsuccessful attempt to repair a defect that has caused the complete failure of the steering or braking system and that is likely to cause death or serious bodily injury; or,
+- One unsuccessful attempt to repair a defect that has caused the complete failure of the steering or braking system and that is likely to cause death or serious bodily injury if the vehicle is driven; or,

 - A car that has been out of service due to warranty repairs for 30 or more cumulative business days.